jackcooperusesvim/rust_mancala/README.md

 #Rustcala

-This is a simple mancala engine, which also contains a breadth-first limited-depth search algorithm to play the game.
-I am writing this to learn more about Rust, and
+This is a simple mancala engine, which also contains a breadth-first depth-limited search algorithm to play the game.
+I am writing this to learn more about Rust, and this project will also be incorporated with my Rust-ML-Library which I am writing specifically to play this game.

 ## Relevant Structs
  - BoardSpace